 This weekend, Katy will finally be having her first fight.
 Her and I will both be fighting on Saturday 1st March at The Second Muay Thai Festival at Muban Chombeung Rajabhat University and Muay Thai College.
-I fought on this show last year (which you can read about here) and will be re-matching the same girl I fought in that fight.
+I fought on this show last year and will be re-matching my opponent from that fight.

 I’m really excited for this event, but mostly because I can’t wait to see Katy fight.
-Afterwards, I’ll be publishing a guest post from her on how her fight went, which I look forward to sharing with you.
-In the meantime, she’s allowed me to share part of a post that she wrote for her personal blog, in which she talks about her experience of training here so far.
-It gives a nice insight into training at Master Toddy’s from her perspective.
-So, here you go!
+She’s allowed me to share part of a post that she wrote for her personal blog, in which she talks about her experience of training here so far:

 “I’m training with THE Master Toddy, as in Gina Carano and Kevin Ross,’ trainer and basically the godfather of UK Muay Thai.
 He’s pretty wonderful.
 As a human, he’s a hilarious, commanding, formidable man.
 He’s caring and really understands Muay Thai from every level, especially the mental aspect.
 I’ve spoken before about how I can let my frustration take over my training and create walls, but he always knows exactly when to push and what to say to me to get me over the hump.
 A couple of weeks ago, I was getting noticeably frustrated.
 He said to me, “Why are you doing that?
 Learning is like trying to climb a mountain, it’s hard enough; if you let yourself get frustrated it’s like taking a bag of rocks with you on your jouney- it just weighs you down and holds you back.
 Let go of the rocks!
 You’re doing fine; if you could be perfect the first time you tried something I would be out of a job.”
 Not only is it impossible to argue, it’s impossible not to smile.
 What I had been missing since coming to Thailand was having mental stimulation during training; that is, a structured purpose to each training session, an explicit objective for the week or day.
 At Master Toddy’s, I’ve definitely found that.
 Everything we do always boils down to just a few basic skills that we work to improve every single day: something like keeping your eyes strong, or your footwork sharp.
 Everything builds.
 It’s basic and simple and at the same time incredibly detailed.
 It’s everything I love about Muay Thai.